Poincar\'{e}-Bendixson Limit Sets in Multi-Agent Learning: From Geometry to Efficiency: Social Welfare Analysis

 \section{From Geometry to Efficiency: Social Welfare Analysis}

-In this section we will show that in the case of cyclic, binary games, under additional but structurally robust assumptions on the payoff matrices (i.e., assumptions that remain valid after small perturbations of the payoff matrices) the time-average social welfare of our FoReL dynamics is at least as large as the social welfare of the worst Nash equilibrium.
+The following result shows that for cyclic, binary games, under additional but structurally robust assumptions on the payoff matrices (i.e., assumptions that remain valid after small perturbations of the payoff matrices), the time-average social welfare of our FoReL dynamics is at least as high, as the social welfare $SW=\sum_i u_i$ of the worst Nash equilibrium.
 The proof crucially relies on the interplay of the optimal regret properties of FoReL dynamics combined with structural characterizations of the set of Nash equilibria of these games.

-\begin{theorem} In any binary, cyclic game with the property that for any agent $k+1$, we have that the payoff entries are distinct and $[A^{k,k+1}(1,1)-A^{k,k+1}(2,1)][A^{k,k+1}(1,2)-A^{k,k+1}(2,2)]<0$ then the time-average of the social welfare of FoReL dynamics is at least that of the social welfare of the worst Nash equilibrium.
+\begin{theorem} In any binary, cyclic game with the property that for any player $i$, the payoff entries are distinct and the time-average of the social welfare of FoReL dynamics is at least that of the social welfare of the worst Nash equilibrium.
 Formally,

-where $x_{NE}$ the worst case Nash equilibrium, i.e., a Nash equilibrium that minimizes the sum of utilities of all agents. \end{theorem}
+where $x_{NE}$ the worst case Nash equilibrium, i.e., a Nash equilibrium that minimizes the sum of utilities of all players. \end{theorem}

-In other words, the Nash equilibrium is the worst imaginable outcome for all players; and the dynamical, regret minimization approach yields superior payoffs. \begin{proof} Lets consider the payoff matrix of each agent $k+1$.
-By assumption there is at most one agent $i$ such that $A^{i,k}$ is a non-zero matrix, i.e., the unique predecessor of $k+1$, that for simplicity of notation we call $k$.
-By assumption the four entries will be considered distinct.
-Next, we break down the analysis into two cases:

-As a first case, we consider the scenario where there exists at least one agent with a strictly dominant strategy.
-The FoReL dynamics of that agents will trivially converge to playing the strictly dominant strategy with probabilty one.
-Similarly, all agents reachable from agent $k$ will similarly best response to it.
-This is clearly the unique NE for the binary cyclic game, so in this case the limit behavior of FTRL dynamics exactly corresponds to the unique Nash behavior and the theorem follows immediately.
+In other words, the Nash equilibrium is the worst imaginable outcome for all players; and the dynamical, regret minimization approach yields superior payoffs. \begin{proof} Lets consider the payoff matrix of each player $i$.
+Recall, that by the cyclicity assumption, there is at most one player $k$ such that $A^{k,i}$ is a non-zero matrix, i.e., the unique predecessor of $i$, that for simplicity of notation we call $i-1$.
+By assumption, the four entries will be considered distinct.
+Next, we break down the analysis into two cases.
+As a first case, we consider the scenario where there exists at least one player with a strictly dominant strategy.
+The FoReL dynamics of that player strategy profile will trivially converge to playing the strictly dominant strategy with probability one.
+Similarly, all players reachable from player $i$ will similarly best respond to it.
+This is clearly the unique NE for the binary cyclic game, so in this case the limit behavior of FoReL dynamics exactly corresponds to the unique Nash behavior and the theorem follows immediately.